How to Drive Efficiency With Microsoft Teams and SharePoint Integration

 When your team relies on a host of apps including Excel, Access, SharePoint, and Teams, it’s natural for power users to create and maintain a “shadow IT” application using the various functionalities available to them.
 This becomes a problem if that application becomes mission-critical and the one person who knows how to use it is unavailable.
 To prevent such a scenario, turn individual application expertise into institutional knowledge by making self-service, user-generated solutions into managed software guided by the organization.

 Microsoft 365 services offer a powerful array of capabilities, and SharePoint is a natural and complementary addition to the functionalities available in Teams.
 With the right information management strategy and a well-provisioned software adoption plan, your team can reap all the benefits of an intelligent integration between the two apps.

 Director, Application and Information Solutions and Testing, North America

-As Director of CTG’s Application and Information Solutions (AIS) and Testing in North America, Mr. Cruz has executive responsibility for the ongoing development of CTG’s AIS and Testing offerings and teams to deliver innovative, global services that help clients strategically address their business challenges.
-Rick is an accomplished IT leader and TOGAF Certified Enterprise Architect with 25+ years of IT experience, specializing in global solution delivery, enterprise digital transformation platform and solution development, user experience and quality assurance, and data integration.
-Adept at improving operational efficiency, reducing costs, formulating plans to support ongoing business change, and liaising between technical and non-technical groups, Mr. Cruz has a successful track record in solution architecture and execution, as well as business relationship management.
+Rick has executive responsibility for the ongoing development of CTG’s AIS and Testing offerings and teams to deliver innovative, global services that help clients strategically address their business challenges.
+Rick is an accomplished IT leader and TOGAF Certified Enterprise Architect with 30+ years of IT experience, specializing in enterprise digital transformation strategy and execution, platform/solution architecture, information management, app development, quality assurance, and data/systems integration.